0xsequence-demos/boilerplate-design-system/README.md

   - a title
   - a description
   - a github link
+  - a link to docs to most relevant guide or page
 - wraps any children, styling them
 - changes the page or root style
   - a nice background